alandefreitas/futures/docs/motivation.md

 C++11 proposed, in [N3170](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2010/n3170.html), [std::future] as its
 intended model of [futures and promises](https://en.wikipedia.org/wiki/Futures_and_promises) for asynchronicity.
-A C++ [std::future] represents a read-only proxy for a result that might not been set by a write-only [std::promise] yet.
+A C++ [std::future] represents a **read-only proxy** for a result that might not been set by a write-only [std::promise] yet.

-When the operation is complete, the result is stored in a shared state, to which both the future and the promise have access.
+When the operation is complete, the result is stored in a **shared state**, to which both the future and the promise have access.
 The future is a read-only view of this shared state while a promise allows an external operation to set its value.